Pandoranayak/Assignment/README.md

 │   └── partial_purchase_flow_steps.py
 ├── requirements.txt         # Python dependencies
 ├── environment.py        # Browser context and logger functionality
+├── run_test.py
+├── behave.ini
 └── README.md                 # This file
 ```

+**Debugging**
+For debugging i have added follwoing checks:
+1. Custom logger - Logging is added in every step to verify where the script is getting error.
+2. Screenshots - Screenshots will be saved for the error screen.
+3. Screenrecord - A screenrecord of every scenario will be saved.

 ## Features tested in this assignment

+***Part 1***

 **1. Feature: Partial purchase flow for the website**